Under Great White Northern Lights: Development

+Production

 The film was directed by a friend of the duo, Emmett Malloy.
 It contains both live concert and off-stage footage.
 The bulk of the filming took place in Yukon, the Northwest Territories, Nunavut and Nova Scotia.
 Interspersed between concert footage are clips of them performing surprise gigs in public, including in a bowling alley, on a boat, and on a bus.
 In an outdoor stage in Newfoundland and Labrador, they played a single note, fulfilling their mission to play every province.
 They also met, played music, and ate raw caribou with a group of Inuit elders in Nunavut.
 Their 10th anniversary occurred during the tour on the day of their show at the Savoy Theatre in Glace Bay, Nova Scotia, which they celebrated with a personal party.
 The film ends with footage of them after the concert later that evening; Jack plays "White Moon" for Meg on piano, which leaves her crying silently in his arms.
 When asked about the ending, the director recounted, "There was nothing sad about that moment, but it was an intense moment.
 These two have been through a lot — every deep relationship, whether it be brother and sister or husband and wife."

 Promotion and release

 The White Stripes' Under Great White Northern Lights made appearances at film festivals internationally.
 It premiered at the Toronto International Film Festival on September 18, 2009.
 Jack and Meg appeared at the premiere and made a short speech before the movie started about their love of Canada and why they chose to debut their movie in Toronto; they watched it together for the first time that night.
 The film had its US premiere at the South by Southwest Festival in March 2010.
 The band provided advanced-screening kits that allowed fans to hold local premiere in their own spaces.
 The actual DVD was released on March 16, 2010.